scp756-221/tool-container/README.md

 Start with the scripts to transfer all the necessary files to that instance and set it up:

-1. `signon.sh EC2-INSTANCE_NAME`: Signs in to the EC2 instance and
+1. `signon.sh EC2_INSTANCE_NAME USERID`: Signs in to the EC2 instance and
-   stores the name in `ec2-instance-name.txt` for later use by `transfer.sh` and `second-signon.sh`.
-Do not include the user name in the instance name; it is assumed to be `ubuntu` in all the scripts.
+   stores the name in `ec2-instance-name.txt` and the userid in `ec2-userid.txt` for later use by `transfer.sh` and `second-signon.sh`.

+   The userid for Ubuntu AMIs is `ubuntu`.
+For Amazon Linux AMIs it is `ec2-user`.

    The EC2 instance must use the SSH key whose path is specified in `ec2-pem-path.txt`.

-   Example: `./signon.sh ec2-35-86-216-234.us-west-2.compute.amazonaws.com`
+   Example: `./signon.sh ec2-35-86-216-234.us-west-2.compute.amazonaws.com ubuntu`

 4. `send-to-arm.sh` (run on home machine): Transfers all the necessary files from your machine to the *home* directory on the